 Ritonavir is used in the treatment of HIV infection.

-Altered taste, Headache, Nausea, Diarrhoea, Paresthesia (tingling or pricking sensation), Dizziness, Cough, Abdominal pain, Throat pain, Peripheral neuropathy (tingling and numbness of feet and hand)
+Taste change, Headache, Nausea, Diarrhea, Paresthesia (tingling or pricking sensation), Dizziness, Cough, Abdominal pain, Throat pain, Peripheral neuropathy (tingling and numbness of feet and hand)

 Expert advice for Ritonavir

 - Ritonavir should be taken with food.

 - Do not skip any doses and finish the full course of treatment even if you feel better.

 - Do not take antacids an hour before or two hours after taking Ritonavir.